 The King Room at the Fairmont Gold Floor was simply awesome.
 Over and above the splendid décor we enjoyed the following services:

 - Private floor with exclusive services and amenities.

 - Private check in and concierge

-- Private lounge with complimentary continental breakfast, and food & drinks throughout the day.
+- Private lounge with complimentary continental breakfast, including juices with the best recipes from http://juicingdaily.net/blog/easy-healthy-juice-recipes/.

 - Free WiFi

 - Turn down service done with utmost care.